tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 ---
 title: "It’s hard to justify Tahoe icons from 1992"
+summary: "Looking at the first principles of icon design—and how Apple failed to apply all of them in macOS Tahoe"
 supercover: cover.webp
+og_facebook: open_graph_facebook_smol.png
+og_twitter: open_graph_twitter_smol.png
 ---

 I was reading Macintosh Human Interface Guidelines [from 1992](https://dn721903.ca.archive.org/0/items/apple-hig/Macintosh_HIG_1992.pdf) and found this nice illustration: